RedZunder/Mavlink-serial/README.md

 The function saves the `HEARTBEAT` information into a `mavlink_message_t` struct, and then encodes the message in bytes into the `uint8_t* buffer`.
 Finally it's transmitted via UART in interrupt mode.

 ## Decoding messages
 The `decode_mavlink_mssg` is called inside the receive interrupt callback, taking every byte from a live transmission and translating it to a Mavlink message structure.
 To receive the byte, we use USART2 in half-duplex mode (pin PD5).
-First, I use an Arduino UNO and the [SingleWireSerial](https://github.com/felias-fogg/SingleWireSerial?tab=readme-ov-file) library to simulate the stream of bytes (taken from a Wireshark capture).
+First, I use an Arduino UNO (at a BAUD of 9600) and the [SingleWireSerial](https://github.com/felias-fogg/SingleWireSerial?tab=readme-ov-file) library to simulate the stream of bytes (taken from a Wireshark capture).
 This succesfully decodes the message as the bytes arrive.
+When connecting to the TX module and turning it on while connected to the STM32 board, we see `F1 E5 00 00`, showing a working half-duplex communication between the module and the board.

 Currently the [possible messages](https://mavlink.io/en/messages/common.html) are **(*IN PROGRESS*)**: